petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-actions.md

    ![Use expressions to set additional conditions for the trigger.](./defining-object-actions/images/04.png)

+   For Liferay 7.4 U33+ and GA33+, Liferay checks your expression for valid syntax when you click *Done*.
+If the expression is invalid, Liferay displays an error message.

 1. For Action, select the type of action performed and fill out all additional fields.
 See [Understanding Action Types](#understanding-action-types) for more information.

 1. Click *Save*.